 - Preheat oven to 350°F.

 - Roll out the pie crust (if needed) and transfer it to a 9½-inch quiche pan.
-Use a rolling pin to roll over the dough and cut off the excess crust.1 9-inch pie crust
+Use a rolling pin to roll over the dough and cut off the excess crust.1 (9-inch) refrigerated pie crust

 - Place a piece of parchment on the crust and fill it with pie weights.
 Spread them out all the way to the edges of the crust.
 Bake for 35-40 minutes, or until the crust is golden brown and cooked through.